Leroy Hill

-Leroy Hill Jr. (born September 14, 1982) is a former American football linebacker.
-He played high school football in Milledgeville, Georgia for the Baldwin High School Braves.
-He was selected with the 34th pick of the third round of the 2005 NFL Draft out of Clemson University by the Seahawks.
+Leroy Hill Jr. (born September 14, 1982) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He was selected by the Seattle Seahawks in the third round of the 2005 NFL draft after playing college football for the Clemson Tigers.

+Early life

+Hill played high school football in Milledgeville, Georgia for the Baldwin High School Braves.

 Professional career

-Injuries to starting veteran linebacker Jamie Sharper put him into the starting lineup in his rookie year, and he did very well, totaling 72 tackles and 7.5 sacks from the outside linebacker position.
-He and rookie middle linebacker Lofa Tatupu were two of the biggest contributors to the 2005 Seahawks squad that went to Super Bowl XL.
+Injuries to starting veteran linebacker Jamie Sharper put Hill into the starting lineup in his rookie year; he totaled 72 tackles and 7.5 sacks from the outside linebacker position.
 In the 2009 offseason, Hill was tagged as the Seahawks franchise player.
-The Seahawks removed the franchise tag on Hill on April 26, 2009, making him a free agent because the Seahawks drafted highly touted Wake Forest Linebacker Aaron Curry at number 4 overall in the 2009 NFL Draft.
+The Seahawks removed the franchise tag on Hill on April 26, 2009, making him a free agent because the Seahawks drafted highly touted Wake Forest linebacker Aaron Curry at number 4 overall in the 2009 NFL draft.
 However, several days later, on April 30, 2009, Hill re-signed with the Seahawks on a 6-year, $38 million contract.